-Craft: A seaworthy sit-in sea kayak of adequate buoyancy, fitted with deck lines (perimeter lines) fore and aft, a minimum of two bulkheads, minimum of two hatches and a minimum length of 435cm/14'6".
+Craft: A seaworthy sit-in sea kayak of adequate buoyancy, fitted with deck lines (perimeter lines) fore and aft toggles, a minimum of two bulkheads and a minimum of two hatches.
 The hull shape must be conducive to edge-turning and pivot turns required at this level.
-Skegs and rudders are acceptable when used as appropriate.
+Skegs and rudders are acceptable when used appropriately.

-Training course entry requirements: Level 2 Sea Kayak Skills standard.
-(A L2 Sea Kayak Skills certificate is not a mandatory requirement, but is advised.)
+Training course entry requirements: Sea Kayak Level 2 Peer Award Certificate (mandatory requirement or Approved Prior Learning).
 At least 12 years of age.